Western Howgills

 I scrambled up from the bay onto the gorse-scrubby land known as The Barrows.
 A barrow is an earthen grave mound and therefore it is no surprise that excavations have found many artefacts that suggest that this was an ancient burial ground.
 The dating of some of these finds to the Mesolithic period of about 10,000 years ago shows that the first colonisers of the region after the ice melted considered this to be a prime location, as no doubt it was since its isolation provided safety and the sea and marshland yielded a plentiful supply of fish and wildfowl, topped up with the occasional elk, perhaps.

 For centuries communities lived upon this headland – and died, as shown by the burial ground on The Barrows and more spectacularly by the famous rock graves.
 These are unique in England and although they are difficult to date they are probably pre-Conquest.
 Today we can only speculate on their precise use but clearly it took considerable effort to create these eight graves (six together and a further two a little to the north) and they must therefore have been for people revered within the community.
-A young man sat on the graves, tapping on his mobile phone.
+I had to wait for a young man sat upon the graves tapping on his phone to leave before I could take this photo:

 Heysham rock graves